How to Create a Content Marketing Distribution Strategy

 This is what a typical Bing ad looks like:

-Both Google AdWords and Bing Ads give marketers the opportunity to promote their ads to a wide variety of audiences based on keywords that you choose.
+Both Google Ads and Bing Ads give marketers the opportunity to promote their ads to a wide variety of audiences based on keywords that you choose.
 Both the networks essentially work on the same principles:

 - Select appropriate keywords for your ad campaigns